Devil Dice: Development

-Devil Dice was created for Game Yarōze, a Japan-exclusive competition, where participants competed for access to a development environment for the creation of PlayStation games intended for commercial release.
+According to lead designer Yuichi Sugiyama, Devil Dice was created for Game Yarōze, a Japan-exclusive competition where participants competed for access to a development environment for the creation of PlayStation games intended for commercial release.
 The original program was held between 1995 and 1999, with over 3,000 participants and 1,200 submitted game concepts.
 Ultimately, over thirty Game Yarōze titles went to market, including Devil Dice and the first Doko Demo Issyo game.
-In late 2005, the Game Yarōze competition was revived, this time focusing on the development of PlayStation Portable and PlayStation 3 games.
-Around this time, the official website interviewed lead designer Yuichi Sugiyama (then the representative director of Shift), which revealed that the game was created within the scope of the Game Yarōze program.
-According to an interview with Shuichi Yano (one of the programmers of Devil Dice), he was a successful applicant of Game Yarōze, which is unrelated to Net Yarōze.
+One of the Devil Dice programmers, Shuichi Yano, stated that he was a successful applicant of the Game Yarōze program; he further stated that the program is unrelated to the similarly-named Net Yarōze program.

 Reception

 Devil Dice received favorable reviews according to the review aggregation website GameRankings.
 Both GamePro and Next Generation were positive to the game despite noting its high difficulty.
 (Note: GamePro gave the game 3.5/5 for graphics, 3/5 for sound, and two 4/5 scores for control and fun factor.)
 In Japan, Famitsu gave it a score of 30 out of 40.

 Famitsu reported that the title sold over 131,815 units in its first week on the market and approximately 864,844 units during its lifetime in Japan.
 GamesTM regarded it as one of "10 Underrated PlayStation Gems".

 The game won the award for both "Best Puzzle Game" and "Best Multiplayer Game" at the 1998 OPM Editors' Awards.
 Hyper later named Devil Dice a second runner-up for "1999 Hyper Reader Awards" for "Best Puzzle Game", which went to Bust-A-Move 99 for PlayStation and Nintendo 64.